-Patriots Have Long Had Eye On Mohamed Sanu, As Adam Schefter’s Reporting Details
+NESN

 Bill Belichick has always had a thing for Mohamed Sanu, which shouldn’t come as much of a surprise, considering the wideout’s Rutger’s ties.

-Belichick and the Patriots are finally getting their chance to get Sanu to New England, reportedly acquiring the wideout from the Atlanta Falcons on Tuesday morning for a second-round pick.
-It’s safe to say Belichick shares the glee expressed by Patriots fans upon hearing the news.
+Belichick and the Patriots finally have brought Sanu to New England, having reportedly acquired the wideout from the Atlanta Falcons on Tuesday morning in a trade for a second-round pick.
+It’s safe to say Belichick shares the glee Patriots fans expressed upon hearing the news.

 ESPN’s Adam Schefter broke the news, and shortly after reporting the deal on Twitter, the reporter went on WEEI’s “The Greg Hill Show” to give a little more background on the deal.